Unique Places to Visit in Korea During Winter in 2022

-In Hwacheon-gun, Gangwon-do a three-week-long ice fishing festival that starts in early January takes place on the frozen-over Hwancheon Stream.
-Koreans from all over the country come together and use their traditional fishing methods to catch fish on the icy Hwancheon Stream and visitors are all encouraged to participate.
-Other than fishing, everyone can take part in activities such as skiing, sledding, ice football, and many more winter activities.
+In Hwacheon-gun, Gangwon-do, a three-week-long ice fishing festival that starts in early January, takes place on the frozen-over Hwancheon Stream.
+Koreans from all over the country come together and use their traditional fishing methods to catch fish on the icy Hwancheon Stream, and visitors are encouraged to participate.
+Other than fishing, everyone can participate in skiing, sledding, ice football, and many more winter activities.

 DDP LED Rose Garden

-For another lighting show in South Korea, head on over at Jung-gu at the Dongdaemun Design Plaza where you’ll see thousands of LED rose flowers.
+For another lighting show in South Korea, head on over to Jung-gu at the Dongdaemun Design Plaza, where you’ll see thousands of LED rose flowers.
 The LED Flower Garden is free to view and is a stunning selfie spot for visitors.
 It’s open every night except for the third Monday of each month.
-There are over 27,000 LED rose flowers to symbolize the days since Korea gained its freedom and independence.
+Over 27,000 LED rose flowers symbolize Korea’s days gained its freedom and independence.